vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

   --key data-plane-private-key.pem
 </pre>

-With 128 centroids we reach 90% recall@10 at 50 ms end-to-end.
+With `k=128` centroids we reach 90% recall@10 at just below 50 ms end-to-end.
 50 ms is one order of magnitude larger than what in-memory algorithms supports at the same recall level, but for many vector search use cases 50ms is perfectly acceptable, especially considering the high recall.
-To put the number in context, 9 out of 10 queries returns the *same* top-10 result as expensive exact nearest neighbor search, over 1B vectors!
+To put the number in context, 9 out of 10 queries returns the *exact same* top-10 result as the expensive nearest neighbor search, over 1B vectors!

 ## Summary